arguiot/arguiot.github.io/_drafts/_posts/publishing-my-first-app-on-the-app-store.md

 # Step 3.
 Preparing the app

 Once I've done everything, I had to prepare the app, and all the different assets.
-This wasn't an easy task.
+This wasn't an easy task, because I had to fix every errors given by the App Store such as the frameworks that were compiled in `x86` instead of `arm64`.

+# Step 4.
+Publish

+It was done!
+I just had to click on button!

+You can download the app by searching `CrypTools` on the App Store.